duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 different name in separate add_index command (can not rename in same command).
-NOTE that you need to use exact column name (with `_id`) `add_index :users, :company_id, name: 'index company on users'` https://github.com/gregnavis/active_record_doctor to help you find columns without index
+NOTE that you need to use exact column name (with `_id`) `add_index :users, :company_id, name: 'index company on users'` change_index does not exists, we need to remove_index and add_index https://github.com/gregnavis/active_record_doctor to help you find columns without index
 * In migration Product.save will probably break in the future, because *Product*